 The class teacher will oversee, plan and work with all children in the class to ensure appropriate progress is made.
 If a child has SEND the SENDCo will be involved to make sure that additional support / resources are employed to allow for progress and the development of the child's well-being.
 At Herne, each class has a Learning Support Assistant (LSA) to support Literacy and Numeracy lessons.
-Also, your child may work with a LSA individually or in small groups if deemed appropriate.
-If this is the case the class teacher will let you know about the sessions when the support is required, these conversations may be informal, or during a meeting or at Parents' Evening.
-As a school we also have a Home School Link Worker; part of this role is to ensure the child's well-being is always considered and additional support can be allocated if necessary.
-On top of this, we have 1 ELSA (Emotional Literacy Support), 1 member of staff is trained in Nurture, 1 in Thrive and 3 are trained in TALA.
-We are constantly reassessing the needs in the school and undertaking training appropriately.
+Also your child may work with a LSA individually or in small groups if deemed appropriate.
+If this is the case the class teacher will let you know about the sessions when the support is required.
+As a school we also have a Pupil Support and Guidance Manager; this role is to ensure the child's well-being is always considered and additional support can be allocated if necessary.
+On top of this, we have 3 ELSA's (Emotional Literacy Support) and 2 members of staff are trained in Nurture.